yufei-liu-source/MusicJava/README.md

-# Music Streaming Service Functional Tests
+# Music Java Unit Test and Functional Test

 This project demonstrates the implementation of functional tests for a music streaming service using Cucumber and JUnit.